Celebrities Who Celebrate their Unique Noses.

 You may be a candidate for a Rhinoplasty surgery procedure (often called a ‘nose job’).

 Rhinoplasty surgery is often life-changing.
-It can help you to attain a more harmonious overall facial balance – as well as a better looking nose – after you heal from surgery.
+It can help you to attain a more harmonious overall facial balance – as well as a better-looking nose – after you heal from surgery.
 Surgery is serious, however, and you’ll want to fully understand the procedure and healing times before you consent to surgery.
 If you want to see if you’re a suitable candidate for surgical nose reshaping, give our Patient Coordinators a call during Clinic hours on (03) 8849 1444.
-They will help you schedule an appointment with a top facial Plastic Surgeon and nose reshaping Specialist including Dr Richard Sackelariou, Our Team of Surgeons or Dr Richard Maxwell.
+They will help you schedule an appointment with a top facial Plastic Surgeon and nose reshaping Specialist including Dr Richard Sackelariou.

 Do your feelings about your nose shape or size make you want to explore changing your nose through Plastic Surgery?